lyto11/EclipseOS-Debloated-Windows11-for-Gaming/README.md

 - This custom ISO is missing some default Windows features
 - Xbox services and OneDrive are not available out of the box
-- Windows Update is disabled — update manually if needed — Can brake the CustomOS and can add like Bloat
+- Windows Update is disabled — update manually if needed — Can brake the CustomOS and Bloat your system
 - Not recommended for inexperienced users
 - Stability on all hardware is not guaranteed
 - Use at your own risk

+#thx for trying EclipseOS